-Mycosis Fungoides (cutaneous T-cell lymphoma): Therapy with methotrexate appears to produce clinical responses, in up to 50% of patients treated, but chemotherapy is not curative.
+Mycosis Fungoides (cutaneous T-cell lymphoma)

+Therapy with methotrexate appears to produce clinical responses in up to 50% of patients treated, but chemotherapy is not curative.
+Dosage is usually 2.5 to 10 mg daily by mouth for several weeks or months.
 Dose levels of drug and adjustment of dose regimen by reduction or cessation of drug are guided by patient response and hematologic monitoring.

-Methotrexate has also been given intramuscularly in doses of 50 mg once weekly or 25 mg of methotrexate twice weekly.
+Leukemia

-Leukemia: Acute lymphoblastic leukemia (ALL) in children and young adolescents is the most responsive to present day chemotherapy.
+Acute lymphoblastic leukemia (ALL) in children and young adolescents is the most responsive to present day chemotherapy.
 In young adults and older patients, clinical remission is more difficult to obtain and early relapse is more common.

 Methotrexate alone or in combination with steroids was used initially for induction of remission in ALL.
-More recently, corticosteroid therapy in combination with other antileukemic drugs or in cyclic combinations with methotrexate included, has appeared to produce rapid and effective remissions.
-When used for induction, methotrexate in doses of 3.3 mg/m2 in combination with 60 mg/m2 of prednisone, given daily, produced remissions in 50% of patients treated usually within a period of 4 to 6 weeks.
+More recently corticosteroid therapy, in combination with other antileukemic drugs or in cyclic combinations with methotrexate included has appeared to produce rapid and effective remissions.
+When used for induction, methotrexate in doses of 3.3 mg/m2 in combination with 60 mg/m2 of prednisone, given daily, produced remissions in 50% of patients treated, usually within a period of 4 to 6 weeks.

 Methotrexate in combination with other agents appears to be the drug of choice for securing maintenance of drug-induced remissions.
-When remission is achieved and supportive care has produced general clinical improvement, maintenance therapy is initiated as follows: methotrexate is administered twice weekly intramuscularly in total weekly doses of 30 mg/m2.
-It has also been given in doses of 2.5 mg/kg intravenously every 14 days.
+When remission is achieved and supportive care has produced general clinical improvement, maintenance therapy is initiated, as follows: methotrexate is administered 2 times weekly by mouth in total weekly doses of 30 mg/m2.
 If and when relapse does occur, re-induction of remission can again usually be obtained by repeating the initial induction regimen.